best in class

 Material: Bamboo viscose | Moisture wicking: Yes

 Like lyocell, bamboo sheets get high marks from sleep doctors.
 Tal likes how they’re both lightweight and soft, and Harris is a fan because bamboo is “hypoallergenic, ecofriendly, and cool to the touch.”
-Anishka Clarke, a co-owner of Ishka Designs, told us these 100 percent bamboo-rayon sheets are “softer than you’d imagine.
+Anishka Clarke, a co-owner of Ishka Designs, told us these sheets made from organically grown bamboo are “softer than you’d imagine.
 Supersoft.
 Like, baby soft on your skin” and extremely durable — generally lasting twice as long as cotton.

 Material: Bamboo rayon | Moisture-Wicking: Yes

-Airbnb host Brandon Lee, who identifies as a hot sleeper, uses these more affordable — and “extremely breathable” — 100 percent bamboo-rayon sheets.
-He says the fabric “outperforms almost every other bedsheet fabric I’ve tried including linen, cotton, and Egyptian silk.”
+If you don’t mind nonorganic bamboo sheets, you can save a few bucks with this set that Airbnb host Brandon Lee, who identifies as a hot sleeper, calls “extremely breathable.”
+He says that the 100 percent bamboo-rayon fabric “outperforms almost every other bedsheet fabric I’ve tried including linen, cotton, and Egyptian silk.”
 Bamboo rayon, he adds, is “not only softer and more lightweight” than other fabrics but moisture wicking too.

 Best cooling bamboo-lyocell sheets